Fair Algorithms for Learning in Allocation Problems: Conclusion and Future Directions

 \subsection{Acknowledgements}

 We thank Sorelle Friedler for giving a talk at Penn which initially inspired this work.
 We also thank Carlos Scheidegger, Kristian Lum, Sorelle Friedler, and Suresh Venkatasubramanian for helpful discussions at an early stage of this work.
-Finally we thank Richard Berk and Greg Ridgeway for helpful discussions about predictive policing.
+We thank Richard Berk and Greg Ridgeway for helpful discussions about predictive policing.
+Finally, we thank the anonymous reviewer for helpful comments regarding Figure~\ref{fig:pof}.